-One Friday after work, I felt like PAINTING.
+One Friday after work, I felt like painting.
 If you remember it was on my summer bucket list to paint my version of contemporary art (which is one of my favorite categories of art).
-I went to an art store in Soho and spent over $70 on 5 canvases, 3-paint brushes, and 6-Acrylic Paints.
-Once home I sat on the floor and created for the rest of the weekend.
+I went to an art store in Soho and spent over $70 on five canvases, three paint brushes, and six acrylic paints.
+Once home, I sat on the floor and created for the rest of the weekend.

 I say this all to say we should all strive to allow ourselves to just live.
 Sometimes, doing something out of the norm like art doesn’t necessarily make you an overnight artist.
 I used painting as a release or an outlet of some sort and I ended my weekend feeling inspired and ready to conqueror the world.
 It was quality time with myself and that is priceless.